HongzhengL/MultiThreaded-Image-Matching-Server/README.md

 - Elias Vera-Jimenez
     - Implementing the worker threads.
-    - Implementing the dispatcher threads.
     - Implementing the logging system.
-    - Implementing the error handling system.
     - Testing the server and client code.
     - Answering parallelism question in README

 - Hongzheng Li
     - Implementing the request queue.
-    - Implementing the image matching algorithm.
+    - Implementing the dispatcher threads.
-    - Implementing the signal handling system.
+    - Implementing the error handling system.
     - Implementing the cleanup system.
-    - Implementing Client and Server Communication

 ### Any changes you made to the Makefile or existing files that would affect grading